 \begin{enumerate} \item for each $t \in T$, the map $G_t$ is a smooth embedding of $U$ to $M$ that can be extended to a smooth embedding of some ({\it a priori} $t$-dependent) collar neighbourhood of $U$ (and therefore to the closed set $\bar{U}$), and

 \item the images of $U$ as $t$ runs over the parameter space $T$, cover $M$. \end{enumerate}

 \end{Definition} Note that, in general, the topology of $U$ could change within the $T$-family.
 However, to simplify the presentation, we restrict ourselves to a fixed $U$ -- this is what we had in mind in the sentence preceding this definition.
-Note also that we could define a {\it smooth} cover in the same way by allowing $G$ to be smooth in the $T$-variable too.
-Since $T \times U$ is a finite dimensional smooth compact manifold, any continuous cover is $C^0$-close to a smooth one.
-Smooth covers of symplectic manifolds will play some role later on.
+A {\it smooth cover} is defined in the same way, but now requiring that $G$ be a smooth map.